Key Takeaways

 Venus lingers in this part of the sky for a few more days, passing the Beehive itself on 19–20 June if clouds spoil Wednesday's view.

 This week is the climax of June's evening planet show.
 The Moon climbs higher each night, lining up with Venus, Jupiter and Mercury again in a looser formation on 18 June, then moving on towards Regulus.
-Mercury fades into the twilight by the solstice on 21 June, while Venus continues to dominate the western sky all summer, reaching its greatest elongation from the Sun in mid-August.
+Mercury fades into the twilight by the solstice on 21 June, while Venus keeps hold of the western sky all summer, reaching its greatest elongation from the Sun in mid-August.

-If you miss Wednesday's pairing, the Moon visits Venus every month — but rarely this closely.
-The next lunar occultation of Venus comes on 14 September 2026, again favouring other parts of the world, which makes 17 June the UK's best chance this year to watch our two brightest night-sky objects all but collide.
+If you miss Wednesday's pairing, the Moon visits Venus every month, but rarely this closely.
+The next lunar occultation of Venus comes on 14 September 2026 and again favours other parts of the world.
+That makes 17 June the UK's best chance this year to watch our two brightest night-sky objects all but collide.

 Clear skies — and let's hope the great British weather plays along.